scarpazza/battlecruiser/README.md

 ## Goal

-The goal of this project is repurposing vintage IBM M 122 (a.k.a. "battlecruiser") keyboards for modern usage.
+The goal of this project is repurposing vintage IBM M 122 (a.k.a. "battlecruisers" and "battlships") keyboards for modern usage.

 Specifically, I configure the extra keys to generate sequences:
 * that are easy bindable to emacs functions without conflicting with existing default key bindings, and